phlask/phlask-map/README.md

 This project has been configed to run all tests in the `cypress/integration` directory.
 To run these tests:

 1. `cd` into the root (top-level) directory of the project
-2. ensure that you have all requirements installed with `yarn install` or `npm install`
+2. ensure that you have all requirements installed with `pnpm install`
-3. run `yarn test`
+3. run `pnpm test`

 #### Testing in Docker